walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-credentials2/README.md

 readers accept both legacy dates and full timestamps; timestamp issuance normalizes offsets to UTC and truncates fractional seconds to whole-second precision.

-Shared server issuance and the legacy namespace builder normalize only the standard mDL and Photo ID `portrait_capture_date` fields, including inputs with an existing `stringToFullDate` mapping.
+Shared issuer2 issuance normalizes only the standard mDL and Photo ID `portrait_capture_date` fields, including inputs with an existing `stringToFullDate` mapping.
 Stored profiles and pending issuance sessions remain readable and do not require a bulk database or profile rewrite.
 New profiles should use `stringToTDate` and timestamps, as the bundled examples do.
-Deploy the shared issuance library update with each server; the compatibility behavior requires that code to be present.
+Deploy the shared issuance library update with each issuer2 server; the compatibility behavior requires that code to be present.
 Other full-date fields, such as `birth_date`, are unchanged.
+This correction does not change the legacy mdoc library or legacy issuer services.

 Already signed credentials are not rewritten.
 Their authoritative issuer-signed bytes remain the basis for verification and presentation; an issuer must reissue a